sargalias/old-personal-website/posts/Programming first principles/11. First principle - Separation of concerns/Programming first principles - 11. First principle - Separation of concerns.md

 In terms of separation of concerns:

 - You do not care how the post office does the delivery.
 It is not your concern.
 You just trust it will be fine.
-- You do not care where your friend lives (well, maybe I'm reaching here, but anyway...).
+- You do not care where your friend lives (well, in the context of this exercise at least...).
 They could live in the UK, or in the North Pole.
 You just get the address from them and write it on the package.
 - You just do the smallest amount of work required (ask for the address and prepare the package), and then delegate the rest.

 (Okay we're simplifying the situation by ignoring weird addresses, insurance, etc. but otherwise the situation is fairly analogous to programming.)